 One of the most important lessons to impart is not to be ashamed of what one knows.
 To willingly embrace both language and tradition, and show others through example.
 This, explains Elder Doris Coutorielle, is what she and her husband have done with their granddaughter.

 "We've raised her since she was fifteen months old, and now she is eleven years old and she knows and recognizes a lot of the traditional medicines we harvest — she helps clean them and put them away, and with the tobacco, she does the offerings," says Elder Coutorielle.
-"One of her teachers was addressing the Elders a week ago, and she told them what a knowledge keeper is."
+"One of her teachers was addressing the Elders a week ago, and she told them what a knowledge teacher is."

 The Keep Tobacco Sacred Collaboration represents a step in that direction.
 By explaining the incredibly important role tobacco plays in many of our cultures, our hope is that we'll ignite in our children a spark — the desire to learn their language, their traditions, and their histories.
 The desire to reclaim what they lost.